Skip to main content

 • Employee Productivity: Without MDM, managing and troubleshooting devices is more labor-intensive, translating to a loss in productivity which has its own costs.

-• Asset Mismanagement: Lack of an inventory system for mobile devices can result in redundant purchases or failure to utilize existing assets fully.
+• Asset Mismanagement: Lack of an inventory system for mobile devices can result in redundant purchases or failure to use existing assets fully.

 • Tech Support and Maintenance: Higher costs in maintaining device health and security manually, which can be mitigated through automated MDM solutions.

-• End-User Training: Without a streamlined MDM system, the onboarding process can be longer, requiring more intensive training programs, thus incurring additional costs.
+• End-User Training: Without a simplified MDM system, the onboarding process can be longer, requiring more intensive training programs, thus incurring additional costs.

 • Data Overuse Costs: Without centralized control over data usage, employees might unknowingly exceed data limits, resulting in additional charges.

-Each of these elements carries its own set of costs, and in combination, they make a compelling case for the ROI of implementing a robust MDM solution.
+Each of these elements carries its own set of costs, and in combination, they make a compelling case for the ROI of implementing a solid MDM solution.

 Compliance and Governance: The Legal Imperatives

 The ability to demonstrate compliance with various regulations not only minimizes the risk of legal repercussions but also strengthens the business case for MDM by adding an additional layer of financial protection for the organization.
-Compliance with regulations such as GDPR (General Data Protection Regulation) and HIPAA (Health Insurance Portability and Accountability Act) is crucial in today's business landscape, where data privacy and security are paramount.
+Compliance with regulations such as GDPR (General Data Protection Regulation) and HIPAA (Health Insurance Portability and Accountability Act) is crucial where data privacy and security are paramount.

 How to Build a Strong Business Case for MDM?